Rare protein-altering variants in ANGPTL7 lower intraocular pressure and protect against glaucoma

 Published in PLOS Genetics, 2020

-From the analysis of more than 500,000 individuals in population cohorts, we identified rare protein-altering variants in ANGPTL7 that reduces the risk of glaucoma.
+From the analysis of more than 500,000 individuals in population cohorts, we identified rare protein-altering variants in ANGPTL7 that reduce the risk of glaucoma.

 Highlights

-We identified rare protein-altering variants in ANGPTL7 that lowers intraocular pressure and povides protection against Glaucoma.
+We identified rare protein-altering variants in ANGPTL7 that lowers intraocular pressure and provide protection against glaucoma.

-One of the alleles reported in the study (220C) are highly (50x +) enriched in Finnish population, highlighting the power of the founder population with prior a bottlenecking event in genetic discovery.
+One of the alleles reported in the study (220C) is highly (50x +) enriched in the Finnish population, highlighting the power of the founder population with prior a bottlenecking event in genetic discovery.

-With the comprehensive health informations in the two studied cohorts, we assess the potential impact of the rare variants on a spectrum of human disorders.
+With the comprehensive health information in the two studied cohorts, we assess the potential impact of the rare variants on a spectrum of human disorders.
 We did not find any severe medical consequences.

-Taken together, our results indicate that ANGPTL7 as a safe and effective therapeutic target for glaucoma.
+Our results indicate that ANGPTL7 is a safe and effective therapeutic target for glaucoma.

 Resource

-The supplementary datasets are available from figshre.
+The supplementary datasets are available at figshre.
 This includes the genome-wide association summary statistics and the gene-based burden test results.

-Figshare also wrote a case study on use of its service.
+Figshare also wrote a case study on the use of its service.

 Coverage